Tyretracks: bicycle touring adventures

 The aim is to encourage you to have an adventure yourself, to help with the planning where possible, and on a personal level, for me to look back on the trip and to enjoy it for a second time.

 I first went on a bicycle tour at the age of thirteen, cycling in the Outer Hebrides with my parents.
 It rained a lot.
 After quite a break, I had the opportunity to get back in the saddle when Fraser proposed a trip to Southern Peru.

 Since then I've toured throughout the Americas and Europe, often taking off-the-beaten track routes by mountain bike.
 It was during my extended trip in South America that I decided to write this website.
-Our daughter, Elsa came on her first tour, also to the Hebrides, aged 9 months and has taken to it with enthusiasm.
-The trips must necessarily be conducted at her pace, but we have not found that slowing down has reduced enjoyment.
+Our daughters, Elsa and Linnea each came on their first tour aged 9 months and took to it with enthusiasm.
+The trips must necessarily be conducted at their pace, but we have not found that slowing down has reduced our enjoyment.